 Ohio Department of Education, Office for Exceptional Children continues to provide support and technical assistance for the Parent Mentors.

-If you are interested in being a Parent Mentor we recommend you contact the Director of Special Education at the school where you live.
-You may want to ask the Director of Special Education if they have a parent mentor already or if they have thought about putting one in place.
-If they are already a district funded through the state parent mentor projects you will have to determine when the district has a parent mentor job opening to apply.
-If not, and the district would like to fund a position through district funds you can communicate with the Mark Lynskey or Kelly Churchwright as above.
+If you are interested in being a Parent Mentor, we recommend contacting the Director of Special Education in the district where you live.
+You may want to inquire if they have a Parent Mentor already, or if they have thought about putting one in place.
+If they are already a district funded through the state Parent Mentor Projects, you will have to have to apply when they have an opening.
+If there is no Parent Mentor, and the district would like to fund a position through district funds, you may communicate with the Office for Exceptional Children, through Lyndsay Havey at: [email protected]